Sign up to receive beautynews, product samples, couponsand more.

 It’s never a bad time to make sure you’re applying foundation the right way—especially if you haven’t been factoring in your skin tone!
 Don’t worry, it’s still as easy as 1, 2, 3…4.

-1. Use a makeup blender.
 If you’re still applying foundation with your fingers, it’s time to make a change.
-Using a makeup blending sponge can be more hygienic, and it can also help you achieve a more flawless application.
+Using a makeup blender can be more hygienic, and it can also help you achieve a more flawless application.
 So, apply your foundation directly to the L’Oréal Paris Infallible Blend Artist Foundation Blender, picking up less than you think you’ll need.
 (You can always add more later!)

-2. Apply foundation to your face and neck.
-Using the blender, bounce and buff your foundation onto your skin.
+Using the makeup blender, bounce and buff your foundation onto your skin.
 Matching doesn’t count if it’s only in certain spots, so, don’t forget to bring the product down to your neck and up to your hairline for a uniform look.

-3. Cover imperfections with concealer.
 Darker skin tones can often deal with discolorations, making concealer a must.
-Rather than struggling to find the perfect color, reach for a concealer palette with multiple colors, like the L’Oréal Paris Infallible Total Cover Concealing & Contour Kit.
-That way, you can mix any hue you need.
+Try the L’Oréal Paris True Match™ Super-Blendable Multi-Use Concealer.
 Using a shade slightly lighter than your foundation, cover up any unsightly spots.

-4. Set with a mattifying powder.
-Put a stop to shine while helping to make your look last with a final dusting of a matte face powder, like the L’Oréal Paris Infallible Pro-Matte Powder, available in eight shades.
+Put a stop to shine while helping to make your look last with a final dusting of a translucent face powder, like the L’Oréal Paris Infallible Pro-Sweep & Lock Loose Setting Face Powder.